E3 2018: PC Gaming Show

 PC Gamer hosted their PC Gaming Show on June 11 at 3:00pm.
 The show included presentations from several publishers and developers including Sega, Square Enix, Crytek, Double Fine Productions, Hi-Rez Studios, Skydance Media, Digital Extremes, Raw Fury, Klei Entertainment, Modern Storyteller, tinyBuild, Cloud Imperium Games, Starbreeze, and 505 Games.

 Sony

 Sony hosted their press conference on June 11 at 6:00pm.
 Sony continued its "E3 Experience" where the event was simultaneously live-broadcast to a limited number of movie theaters.
 Addressing criticism of some of its past E3 press conferences, Sony planned to have "deep dives" on a handful of first-party titles during its conference, rather than a large number of short teasers for games, though would still cover other third-party and indie games.
 Sony focused on Death Stranding, Ghost of Tsushima, Spider-Man and The Last of Us Part II.
 Further, instead of having a pre-show prior to the press conference to announce selected titles, Sony used daily live-streaming announcements of games in the week prior to the conference to reveal new titles Tetris Effect, Twin Mirror, and Ghost Giant, giving the announcements of these games "more time to breathe".
+This was the final time Sony had participated in E3.